Pressure mounts on Congress to curb lawmaker stock trading

 Last year, The Associated Press reported that Democratic Rep. Tom Malinowski of New Jersey repeatedly failed to disclose trades worth as much as $1 million in medical and tech companies that had a stake in the virus response.
 He now supports efforts to curtail lawmakers’ trading.

 Former Sens.
-Perdue and Kelly Loeffler, both Georgia Republicans, lost their runoff bids for the Senate in January after their own stock trades became a campaign issue.
+Perdue and Kelly Loeffler, both Georgia Republicans, lost their runoff bids for the Senate last year after their own stock trades became a campaign issue.
 Both were investigated by the Justice Department and ultimately cleared.

 Perdue had dumped between $1 million and $5 million worth of stock in a company where he was formerly a board member.
 After markets crashed, he bought it back and earned a windfall after its price skyrocketed.

-Loeffler and her husband, the CEO and chairman of the parent company of the New York Stock Exchange, dumped millions of dollars in stock following a briefing on the virus.
+Loeffler and her husband, the CEO and chairman of the parent company of the New York Stock Exchange, bought and sold millions of dollars in stock following a briefing on the virus.

 Republican Sen. Richard Burr of North Carolina drew perhaps the most scrutiny for his trades.
 He stepped aside as chairman of the Senate Intelligence Committee after the FBI obtained a search warrant to seize a cellphone.

-Burr and his wife sold $1.6 million in early 2020, just before the market began to dive.
+Burr and his wife sold $1.6 million in early 2020 just before the market began to dive, according to court records.
 The Justice Department investigated Burr’s actions, but did not file charges and closed the case.
 The Securities and Exchange Commission continues to probe the matter.

 Drafting the legislation presents a challenge.
 Difficult questions remain, such as whether lawmakers who sell their assets would be required to pay capital gains tax, whether the proposed ban would apply to spouses and children and whether stocks purchased before serving in Congress would be exempt.
 But supporters of the effort say the rules need to be as tight as possible.